Home » Barcelona » Tickets for Barcelona Zoo

 When you book early, you also get your preferred time slot.

-Because the attraction sells a limited number of tickets on a ‘first come, first served’ basis, during peak days they may sell out.
+Because the attraction sells a limited number of tickets on a ‘first come, first served’ basis, they may sell out during peak days.
 Booking early helps avoid last-minute disappointments.

-Go to Barcelona zoo’s booking page, select your preferred date and number of tickets and book right away.
+To book tickets, go to Barcelona Zoo’s booking page and select your preferred date and number of tickets.

 Once you purchase the tickets, they get delivered to your email address.